nbrugger-tgm/jitsu/GrammarFiles.md

 # Grammar Files
-Grammar Files are used to define a Grammar in a File reather than just cerate them with code.
+Grammar Files are used to define a Grammar in a File rather than just cerate them with code.

 ## Syntax
 ### File Over All